 TAFE Queensland North (TQN)

-TQN offers Certificates 3 and 4 in Education – Aboriginal and Torres Strait Islander, and a Diploma of Education – Aboriginal and Torres Starit Islander.
+TQN offers Certificates III and IV in Education – Aboriginal and Torres Strait Islander, and a Diploma of Education – Aboriginal and Torres Strait Islander.

-Certificate 3 is usually a six-month offered over two years to Year 11 and 12 students at high schools where RATEP centres operate (e.g. Maryborough SHS and Spinifex Senior College, Mt Isa)
+Certificate III is usually a six-month course offered over two years to Year 11 and 12 students at high schools where RATEP centres operate (e.g. Maryborough SHS and Spinifex Senior College, Mt Isa).

-Certificate 4 is usually a six-month course but is offered over nine months to teacher aides as an on-the-job training program.
+Certificate IV is usually a six-month course but is offered over nine months to teacher aides as an on-the-job training program.

 Under the RATEP partnership, the Diploma of Education is equal to first year of the James Cook University Bachelor of Education and is offered to successful applicants who complete an assessment.
 Find out more about the TQN RATEP courses.